DynoRobotics/UnityRos2/docs/turtlebot3-navigation2.rst

 The goal of this tutorial is to get the turtlebot3 sample scene up and running and to explore some of the features in unity_ros2.

-The tutorial assumes that you have installed `unity_ros2`_ by downloading and extracting the prebuilt to :code:`C:\dev\standalone_unity_ws`.
+The tutorial assumes that you have installed `unity_ros2`_ by downloading and extracting the prebuilt workspace to :code:`C:\dev\standalone_unity_ws`.
 It also assumes that you are running everything on Windows 10.
 Modify terminal commands as appropriate if you are using Linux or a different installation path.

 Running the Unity project
 ^^^^^^^^^^^^^^^^^^^^^^^^^